-Appendix 2 - Penalties relating to the Commonwealth funding and disclosure regulations for candidate and Senate groups
+Appendix 2 - Penalties relating to the Commonwealth funding and disclosure regulations for candidates and Senate groups

-In addition to the penalties below section 137.1 of the Criminal Code Act 1995 also applies for providing false or misleading information.
+In addition to the penalties below, section 137.1 of the Criminal Code Act 1995 also applies for providing false or misleading information.
 A person contravenes this section if they knowingly give information to the Commonwealth that is false or misleading or omits any matter which would make the information misleading.
-The penalty is a criminal penalty of imprisonment for 12 months.
+The penalty is imprisonment for 12 months.